pymoso/PyMOSO/README.md

 If you use PyMOSO in work leading to publication, please cite the paper which introduces PyMOSO.

-Cooper, K., Hunter, S. R. 2018.
-PyMOSO: Software for Multi-Objective Simulation Optimization with R-PERLE and R-MinRLE.
-Optimization Online, http://www.optimization-online.org/DB_HTML/2018/10/6876.html.
+Cooper, K., Hunter, S. R. 2019.
+PyMOSO: Software for Multi-Objective Simulation Optimization with R-PERLE and R-MinRLE. <em>INFORMS Journal on Computing</em>, to appear.
+Preprint: http://www.optimization-online.org/DB_HTML/2018/10/6876.html.

 ## Additional Reading
 The initial release of PyMOSO contains solvers that implement four total algorithms, in alphabetical order: R-MinRLE, R-PE, R-PERLE, and R-SPLINE.
 The algorithms R-MinRLE, R-PE, R-PERLE were introduced in the following paper:

-Cooper, K., Hunter, S. R., and Nagaraj, K. 2018.
-Bi-objective simulation optimization on integer lattices using the epsilon-constraint method in a retrospective approximation framework.
-Optimization Online, http://www.optimization-online.org/DB_HTML/2018/06/6649.html.
+Cooper, K., Hunter, S. R., and Nagaraj, K. 2019.
+Bi-objective simulation optimization on integer lattices using the epsilon-constraint method in a retrospective approximation framework. <em>INFORMS Journal on Computing</em>, to appear.
+Preprint: http://www.optimization-online.org/DB_HTML/2018/06/6649.html.

 The algorithm R-SPLINE was introduced in the following paper:

 Wang, H., Pasupathy, R., and Schmeiser, B. W. 2013.
-Integer-ordered simulation optimization using R-SPLINE: Retrospective Search with Piecewise-Linear Interpolation and Neighborhood Enumeration.
-ACM Transactions on Modeling and Computer Simulation, Vol. 23, No. 3, Article 17 (July 2013), 24 pages.  http://dx.doi.org/10.1145/2499913.2499916
+Integer-ordered simulation optimization using R-SPLINE: Retrospective Search with Piecewise-Linear Interpolation and Neighborhood Enumeration. <em>ACM Transactions on Modeling and Computer Simulation</em>, Vol. 23, No. 3, Article 17 (July 2013), 24 pages.  http://dx.doi.org/10.1145/2499913.2499916

 We recommend reading these papers to understand the algorithms, what they return, and the algorithm parameter options that we describe in the user manual.